ahmadnassri/node-oas-request/README.md

 ## Why

-While there are plenty of *"code generators"* for OpenAPI, they create a lot of "garbage" code that you may not need, and there while there are others that follow a similar path of this library, they still attempt to do too much\! *(like request validation before sending)*
+While there are plenty of *"code generators"* for OpenAPI, they create a lot of "garbage" code that you may not need, and there while there are others that follow a similar path of this library, they still attempt to do too much! *(like request validation before sending)*

-This library does not concern itself with anything other than constructing an HTTP request and sending it\!
+This library does not concern itself with anything other than constructing an HTTP request and sending it!

 <details>
   <summary>FAQ</summary>

 -   **Why no validation?**
     You should rely on validation & sanitation at the source of truth: The OpenAPI server itself!

 </details>